MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

 ## How to uninstall 9.2.1

 1. On root@, uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO.
-Most packages are uninstalled with MRO, including microsoft-mlserver-packages-r.
+Most R packages are uninstalled with MRO, including microsoft-mlserver-packages-r.

   + On RHEL: `yum erase microsoft-r-open-mro-3.4.1`
   + On Ubuntu: `apt-get purge microsoft-r-open-mro-3.4.1`
   + On SUSE: `zypper remove microsoft-r-open-mro-3.4.1`

-2. Remove the proprietary Python packages:
+2. Remove the Machine Learning Server Python packages:

   + On RHEL: `yum erase microsoft-mlserver-python-9.2.1`
   + On Ubuntu: `apt-get purge microsoft-mlserver-python-9.2.1`
   + On SUSE: `zypper remove microsoft-mlserver-python-9.2.1`

-3. Remove the hadoop package:
+3. Remove the Hadoop package:

   + On RHEL: `yum erase microsoft-mlserver-hadoop-9.2.1`
   + On Ubuntu: `apt-get purge microsoft-mlserver-hadoop-9.2.1`
   + On SUSE: `zypper remove microsoft-mlserver-hadoop-9.2.1`

-4. You could have additional packages if you installed features for operationalizing analytics.
-On a 9.2.1 installation, this is the azureml-model-management library, which you can uninstall using the same syntax in the previous step.
+4. You have additional packages if you installed operationalization features.
+On a 9.2.1 installation, this is the azureml-model-management library, which you can uninstall using the syntax from the previous step.
 Multiple packages provide the feature.
 Uninstall each one in the following order:

   + microsoft-mlserver-adminutil-9.2
   + microsoft-mlserver-webnode-9.2